KiranJPatel/Plutocrat/README.md

 * Profit amount & loss tolerance
 * Which cryptocurrency exchanges you want to buy & sell from
 * Integrated Technical Analysis libraries
-* Added below strategies (Use for your reference only - Create custom based on your need.):
+* Added below strategies [Use for your reference only - Create custom based on your need]:
 Aroon crossovers, SMA, EMA, DEMA, TEMA, HeikinAshi and CandleStick

 It does the rest by predicting if the price is going up or down for a given coin and buying and selling according to your profit and loss stops.